dong135790/code-refactor-seo/README.md

 Provides an interactive webpage based on the company Horiseon.

 Clicking on any of the three options on the navbar will redirect the user to a new position within the page.
-## Support

-For any questions, please refer to dong135790@gmail.com

 ## Roadmap